 • An Australian study has found that girls gain confidence in Information Technology (IT) in single-sex classes.
 The four-year study, which ran in seven co-ed and three girls-only schools, found that 45% of girls made an unprompted positive comment about their experiences in single-sex IT classes.
-Feedback from the girls included that girls-only classes were more conducive to learning because boys disrupt classes; they were more willing to ask for help without boys being present; they were more confident and not afraid to try things out; and that in co-ed classes, boys put them down when they were trying to do something or express an idea (Fisher, Lang & Forgasz, 2015).
+Feedback from girls included that girls-only classes were more conducive to learning because boys disrupt classes; girls were more willing to ask for help and were more confident and not afraid to try things out without boys being present; and that in co-ed classes, boys put girls down when they were trying to do something or express an idea (Fisher, Lang & Forgasz, 2015).

 • In 2015, Andrew Hill of the University of South California found that opposite gender friends have a negative impact on the academic achievement of students at co-ed schools.
 Students aged 16 and over with higher numbers of opposite gender friends had lower grades across all subjects (p.
 148); were less likely to graduate from high school or attend college (p.
 173); had more difficulties getting along with their teachers (p.
 148); and were more likely to be in a romantic relationship, which “may reduce both the quality and quantity of homework and studying”, as well as being “distracting in the classroom” (p.
 171).
 Hill also found that in students aged under 16, grades in mathematics and science were negatively impacted by the effect of opposite gender friends, and that girls may benefit from single-sex classes in these subjects (p.
 168).